 - Granular permissions enabling read-only operations while excluding write tools

-The platform's automatic OAuth wrapping transforms any local STDIO MCP server into a secured endpoint without requiring code modifications.
+The platform's OAuth brokering for stdio and hosted MCP servers transforms local MCP infrastructure into secured endpoints without requiring code modifications.
 This approach enables developers to deploy securely without security expertise.

 TrueFoundry supports enterprise authentication through configuration at the gateway level, with platform engineering involvement for setup and maintenance.